In early May, Michigan Rep. Brandt Iden thought he had the votes to pass his bill legalizing online gambling and sports betting.

-In an interview with Online Poker Report, Iden said:
+In an interview, Iden said:

 The reality of it is, there isn’t a lot I can put in there to ease that concern.
 There isn’t a statute I can put in place to resolve your problem if you’re a sovereign nation that answers to the federal government.”

 We’ve come 90 percent of the way with the tribes on this legislation.
 I don’t know if we’re going to be able to get them the rest of the way there, but in the end, we’re going to have online gaming in the state of Michigan, and I believe all parties will be able to take part in that.
 At the end of the day, it will be a win-win for Michigan and our casinos, both corporate and tribal.